 Predictive analytics and AI can help optimize employee scheduling and take some of the tedious manual processes out of it.
 When you look for powerful retail scheduling software, identify options that leverage AI technology.

 Humanity, for example, has two AI features: Auto-Fill Schedule and Location-Based Break Rules.
 The former allows retailers to quickly assign shifts and fill empty slots using custom-built rules to avoid scheduling conflicts.
 The latter automatically adds breaks to shifts while maintaining compliance with state-mandated labor regulations.
 Find out more about the platform and its offerings in our in-depth Humanity review.

 Inventory management is another area of retail business in which AI has come into play.
 There are many use cases for AI when it comes to inventory management, ranging from integrations with other platforms to robots that stock shelves—and everything in between.
-Some inventory management software also have AI features for automated reordering, low stock alerts, and pricing discrepancies.
+Some of the best inventory management software also have AI features for automated reordering, low stock alerts, and pricing discrepancies.

 Forecasting & Purchasing